tatelax/goxelplusplus/README.md

 # Windows

-You need to install msys2 mingw, and the following packages:
+You need to install MSYS2 and use the **MSYS2 MINGW64** terminal to install the following packages:

     pacman -S mingw-w64-x86_64-gcc
     pacman -S mingw-w64-x86_64-glfw